bitcoinbrisbane/BitPoker/README.md

 ### Alice sends the deck to Bob
 As the deck is encrypted, and assumed shuffled, Bob has no way to known the contents of the deck.
 Bob now double encrypts and shuffles, and sends the result back to Alice.

+*Note:  The deck could also be shuffled by a witness.

 ## Pre flop
 We know how the distribution of cards that will be dealt.
 In Holdem, each card is dealt one at a time, starting left of the dealer (small blind) [Citation 1]
 - Card[0] => Bob